 Dromedaries easily outnumber Bactrian camels.
 Experts believe the population of domesticated Bactrian camels is around 2 million.
 There are over 14 million Dromedaries around the world.

 Camels are amazing creatures that have some unique features that make them great working animals.
 For example, camels have a third eyelid that moves sideways like a windshield wiper on a car.
 It helps to keep sand out of their eyes.

 Camels are also extremely strong.
 They can carry riders 100 or more miles in a day.
 Camels can also carry almost 1,000 pounds on their backs, but they travel shorter distances (25 miles per day or less) when carrying such heavy loads.

-If you ever get the chance to ride a camel, you’ll understand that they’re intelligent animals that have good eyesight and hearing.
-They can also be very noisy — grunting, moaning, bellowing and roaring to communicate their happiness or displeasure with their situation!
+Have you ever ridden a camel?
+If so, you may know they’re intelligent animals that have good eyesight and hearing.
+They can also be very noisy—grunting, moaning, bellowing, and roaring to communicate their happiness or displeasure with a situation!

 Standards: NGSS.LS1.A, NGSS.LS1.C, CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.W.3, CCRA.W.4, CCRA.W.10, CCRA.L.1, CCRA.L.1